Electromagnetically induced transparency and absorption cross-over with a four-level Rydberg system: System

-The system under consideration consists of atoms in three-photon ladder scheme in which atoms in the ground state are excited to a subsequent higher energy state via three distinct light fields as seen on Figure \ref{ladder}(a).
-The ground state is labeled as $|1\rangle$ and the three following excited states are shown with $|2\rangle$, $|3\rangle$ and $|4\rangle$ that corresponds to the Rydberg state.
-Excitation to higher energy states are accomplished via fields with respective Rabi frequencies, $\Omega_1$, $\Omega_2$ and $\Omega_3$ and detunings, the difference between transition frequency and the frequency of the light fields, are shown with $\Delta_1$, $\Delta_2$ and $\Delta_3$.
-Spontaneous decay rates of the states are represented with $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$, respectively and because of the long lifetime of Rydberg states $\Gamma_3$ is ignored in the simulations.
+The system under consideration consists of atoms in three-photon ladder scheme in which atoms in the ground state are excited to a subsequent higher energy states via three distinct light fields as shown in figure \ref{ladder}(a).
+The ground state is labeled as $|1\rangle$ and the three following excited states are represented with $|2\rangle$, $|3\rangle$ and, $|4\rangle$ which corresponds to the Rydberg state.
+Excitation to higher energy states are accomplished via fields with respective Rabi frequencies, $\Omega_1$ (probe), $\Omega_2$ (dressing) and $\Omega_3$ and detunings, the difference between transition frequency and the frequency of the light fields, are shown with $\Delta_1$, $\Delta_2$ and $\Delta_3$.
+Spontaneous decay rates of the states are represented with $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$, respectively and due to long lifetimes of Rydberg states $\Gamma_3$ is ignored in the simulations.
+We consider a cold Rydberg gas in frozen gas limit, in which atoms do not move within relevant timescales.
+Rydberg gases are generally loaded into magneto-optical or dipole traps after cooling, however traps are turned off before the excitation scheme to avoid Stark shift.
+Therefore, we do not consider any effects due to trapping.